ib-ruby/ib-technical-analysis/README.md

 # IB-Technical-Analysis
 A library for performing technical analysis

 This Gem is inspired by the [intrinio package](https://github.com/intrinio/technical-analysis).
-However, `IB-Technical-Anaysis` focusses on calculation of indicators from a stream of data.
+However, `IB-Technical-Analysis` focusses on calculation of indicators from a stream of data.

 It fits perfectly into the **_IB-Ruby_** suite, but can be used isolated, too.